wesleyhales/wesleyhales.com.new/wesleyhales/content/old/2017-08-07-Browser-Automation-At-Scale-Part-1.md

 #### Setup Docker Swarm along with the Selenium Grid, Hub and Node
 There are four main components to the underlying testing infrastructure, which I quickly summarize below.
 The good news is that there are no configuration files to write and everything is used out of box from the official Docker repositories of each project.
-The goal of my setup is to be as disposable as poossible.
-Everything is to be reproducible without any glue code or unecessary abstraction layers.
+The goal of my setup is to be as disposable as possible.
+Everything is to be reproducible without any glue code or unnecessary abstraction layers.

 ##### Quick Component Summary